nie-ine/Ontologies/README.md

 # Ontologies

-In the [NIE-INE](http://www.nie-ine.ch) project an infrastructure is developed to ensure long-term storage of data of scientific edition projects in the Humanities at the Swiss Universities of Basel, Bern, Zürich, and Geneva.
+In the [NIE-INE](http://www.nie-ine.ch)-project we develop an infrastructure to enable scholarly edition projects in the Humanities to express their data in an enriched format, adhering to the FAIR-principles, and ensuring long-term storage of the data.

-Note: A similar library of reduced and adapted ontologies is also maintained for the [Knora](https://github.com/dhlab-basel/Knora) platform of the [Digital Humanities Lab](https://github.com/dhlab-basel), requiring application-specific semantics.
+The project runs at the Swiss Universities of Basel, Bern, Zürich, and Geneva until end of 2020.

 The essence of the infrastructure is that data, stored in e.g. an SQL relational database or an XML database, are converted to a different i.e. machine-readable format by making the semantics of the data explicit.
 To enable data expression in this new format, a series of vocabularies or ontologies are created, representing [Semantic Web technology](https://github.com/nie-ine/Ontologies/wiki/1.-Introduction-to-Semantic-Web-technology), introduced on the wiki.